wehappit/nsequence/README.md

 - `NotImplementedError`: Raised if the calculation fails, due to `TypeError`, `ValueError` or `ArithmeticError`.

 ### `nearest_term_index`
-Finds the index of the nearest term to a given value in the sequence
+Finds the index of the nearest term to a given value in the sequence.

 #### Parameters
 - `term_neighbor`: The value to find the nearest sequence term to.